Do you not like your job?

 - you are sending out cv after cv and not getting anywhere

 - You are attempting a major career change.
 They will have helped people to make similar changes and will know contacts in various industries, etc

-How to Find the Right Career for Me #11: Read some Career Inspiration stories
+How to Find the Right Career #11: Read some Career Inspiration stories

 Career Shifters has a very good section of their website that gives you examples of people who have switched careers.
 There are lots of different disciplines, and some really random career changes!

 Half the battle in figuring out how to find the right career is getting inspiration from seeing someone who has done it successfully.
 This is a great resource for that.